 This is also a strong argument for diversifying your income across as many methods as possible.
 I have written posts for a ton of different professions and I strongly believe that using as many methods as possible is best.

 There is of course a conflicting idea here.
 You should invest as much as possible of your gold into potentially profitable items that you can resell or craft, but you also care more about gold than inventory.
 The way to reconcile this is to realize that as soon as you have bought or crafted an item you want to sell it for a profit as soon as possible.
 The most important metric is to sell it at a profit, the size of the profit is much less important than most people believe.

 Lower prices lead to more sales

 Now before going further you will have to accept the following statement that is pretty much a heresy in large parts of the gold making community:

 Large undercuts are a good strategy!

 The reason is simple.
 Lower prices mean that on average more people will be willing to buy.
-I have observed this a ton personally.
+I have observed this personally on a number of occasions.
 Before Legion I dumped my stock of major glyphs that were being removed at rock bottom prices and they sold super fast.
-Lowering the price will increase the sales as more people will be able to fit the item into their economy.
+Lowering the price will increase the sales as more people will be able to fit the item into their personal economic situation.
 Obviously on some items this effect is so small that it should be disregarded and I’ll probably elaborate more on why I believe this some day.
 For now, just take it as gospel.

 The effects of compounding